 This is the 131 Radar Station Ash Island built in 1942 to protect Newcastle during World War II.
 It was a station linked up with two others, one in Nelson Bay and the other in Catherine Hill Bay as part of a system to detect enemy aircraft

-This is my favourite part of Ash Island and is the most suitable for walking with children as it’s flat and easy to navigate especially if you have a stroller.
+This is favourite part of Ash Island for some visitors.
+It’s suitable for walking with children as it’s flat and easy to navigate especially if you have a stroller.
 For those with curious toddlers, hold on to them or else you might be fishing them out of the mud.

 It’s a raised 1km walkway which takes approximately 30 minutes round-trip back to the carpark.
 Along the way, there’s different vegetation to walk through including remnants of rainforest and mangroves.
 Take time to observe tiny crabs in the mud flats.